giellalt/lang-hdn/hdn.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/affixes/verbs.lexc)</small>Adjective inflection
+<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/affixes/verbs.lexc)</small>Proper noun inflection
-The Northern Haida language adjectives compare.
+The Northern Haida language proper nouns inflect in the same cases as regular nouns, but with a colon (ʼ:ʼ) as separator.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/affixes/adjectives.lexc)</small># Northern Haida verbal classifiesrs
+<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-hdn/blob/main/../src/fst/affixes/propernouns.lexc)</small># Northern Haida verbal classifiesrs

 There are appr 400 of these, they are pointed to a set of 150 verbs taking classifiers.